Dynamic stabilizer: Biceps Brachii (short head only)

 Raise one foot off the floor.

-Inhale as you extend your elbows and push your body back up to the starting position.
+Exhale as you extend your elbows and push your body back up to the starting position.

 Repeat for more repetitions.